RefresherTowel/docs/statement/index.md

 Use `PushState` / `PopState` for:

 - Temporary overlays (pause, menu, inventory, cutscenes).
-- Situations where you want to “return to whatever state we were in before”.
+- Situations where you want to "return to whatever state we were in before".

 Use `ChangeState` when:

-- You’re switching between normal, “flat” states (Idle → Move → Attack).
+- You're switching between normal, "flat" states (Idle → Move → Attack).

 ---